kiransaikumar/hello-world/readme.md

 This repository is built step by step in the tutorial. i created a new repo in github.

-i created another line in github to know anout pull command
+i created another line in github to know about pull command